 Contact: Helen McKean

-Project NOAHH’s mission (Neighbors Offering A Helping Hand) is to improve the quality of life for children and families involved with the Outagamie County Department of Health and Human Services.
-Among other things, we build bunk beds.
+Project NOAHH’s [Neighbors Offering a Helping Hand- a partnership between community members and Outagamie County Department of Health and Human Services (DHHS) to assist DHHS clients meet their unmet needs] mission is to improve the quality of life for children and families involved with DHHS.
+Among other things, they build bunk beds and provide mattresses and bedding.
 This is a positive way to build camaraderie while working together to fulfill our mission to serve others in our own community.

 Samaritan Counseling Center of the Fox Valley

-The Samaritan Counseling Center facilitates emotional healing for those with financial need, regardless of faith background, so that they may more fully develop their relationships with self, others and God.
+The Samaritan Counseling Center of the Fox Valley facilitates emotional healing for those with financial need, regardless of faith background, so that they may more fully develop their relationships with self, others and God.
 Volunteer work on committees, fundraising and special projects is sometimes needed.
 Financial support opportunities are also available.

 Each spring (usually June), we hold a special morning of brief worship, community service projects and sharing for all ages.
 This is a great opportunity for families to work on service projects together!